 - A higher number of eggs retrieved per cycle, and higher live birth rates.

 - Higher pregnancy rates with women of the same age (compared to low levels).

-AMH does NOT tell your about the quality of the eggs in your reserve.
+AMH does NOT tell you about the quality of the eggs in your reserve.
 This means that AMH levels correlate well with how many eggs you will make when stimulated with powerful IVF medications but it may not predict who will get pregnant with an IVF cycle.

 AMH may be useful for older women, but not as useful as age

-The test’s ability to predict pregnancy improves with older women.
+The test’s ability to predict pregnancy improves in older women.
 This is a very important point!
 We have many young women in our practices with low AMH test results who have been told they are infertile.

 Age alone is a more important predictor of fertility than AMH alone.
 The bottom line is that in the general population, AMH by itself does not tell you the full story.

 Can AMH tell you if you have PCOS?

 Yes, it’s a valid indicator of PCOS.
 Here’s why: Women with many small follicles, as in PCOS (polycystic ovarian syndrome) have unusually high AMH values.
 AMH levels are up to 3 times higher in women with early-stage PCOS compared with normal controls.

 A cut‐off level of 4.7 ng/ml is most accurate in diagnosing PCOS, particularly when viewed with other clinical signs and symptoms.
 AMH alone is not enough to diagnose PCOS and is not part of the diagnostic criteria in the United States.